Dt-Hacker/Memory-Managment-Simulator/README.md

 - Algorithm explanations
 - Design decisions
 - Sample scenarios and outputs
-- Output of the designs given above
+- Output of the inputs given above

 📎 Recommended for **understanding internals and exam preparation**.